The History of Personal Mobility Devices

 There is still a long way to go for truly universal access

 Personal mobility devices have been used for centuries by people experiencing reduced mobility.
-Their benefit to society is invaluable and of the outmost importance!
+Their benefit to society is invaluable and of utmost importance!

 However, the path towards the development of personal mobility devices has not been an easy one and there’s still a long way to go for truly universal access.

-Therefore, it is important that we raise awareness and work towards living in a more inclusive society, where access to all buildings would not only be a universal right, but also a reality in practice.
+Therefore, it is important that we raise awareness and work towards living in a more inclusive society, where access to all buildings would not only be a universal right, but also a reality.

-History tells us that the evolution towards universal access has known many ups and downs, and despite all the changes and increased awareness, progress remains slow.
+History shows us that the evolution of universal access has seen many ups and downs, but despite all the changes and increased awareness, progress remains slow.

 Let’s have a brief look at the history of personal mobility devices!